Staross/JuliaCMAES/README.md

 - `pinit` is a N-vector containing the initial condition
 - `sigma` is a N-vector or a scalar that defines the initial diagonal covariance matrix

+With the optional arguments:

+- `lambda` is the population size
+- `stopeval` is the maximum number of function evaluation,  by default stopeval = 1e3*N^2
+- `stopDeltaFitness` is the minimum change in the error function before stopping

 Example on the [Rosenbrock function](rosenbrock):

 	rosenbrock(p) = (1-p[1])^2 + 100*(p[2]-p[1]^2)^2